dizcza/hashcat-wpa-server/README.md

 https://github.com/dizcza/hashcat-wpa-server/blob/c9285676668c1c64fd5a62282366d3cb92dff969/app/attack/base_attack.py#L220)
 method:

-* `run_essid_attack`: ESSID + digits_append.txt combinator attack (`-a1`), ESSID + best64.rule attack.
-It uses
+* `run_essid_attack`:
+  - Hamming ball ESSID attack (perturb ESSID name with at most Hamming distance '2');
-[wordninja](https://github.com/keredson/wordninja) to split ESSID in words and create all possible permutations of word compounds.
-For example "PetitCafe2017" ESSID will be split in `['2017', '2017Cafe', '2017CafePetit', '2017Petit', '2017PetitCafe', 'Cafe', 'Cafe2017', 'Cafe2017Petit', 'CafePetit', 'CafePetit2017', 'Petit', 'Petit2017', 'Petit2017Cafe', 'PetitCafe', 'PetitCafe2017']`
-which increases the chance of finding passwords of type "PetitXXXX" by running a combinator attack for each of the word compounds combination.
+  - Split ESSID in word compounds with [wordninja](https://github.com/keredson/wordninja).
+For example "PetitCafe2017" ESSID is split in `['2017', '2017Cafe', '2017CafePetit', '2017Petit', 'Cafe', ..., 'CafePetit2017']` which increases the chance of finding passwords of type "PetitXXXX" by running the combinator attack for each of the word compounds combination.
+Technically, for each `essid_i` word compound, it runs
+      - essid_i + digits_append.txt (prepend and append) combinator attack (`-a1`);
+      - essid_i + best64.rule attack;
 * `run_top1k`: Top1575-probable-v2.txt + best64.rule attack.
-* `run_top304k`: Top304Thousand-probable-v2.txt attack.
 * `run_digits8`: birthdays 100 years backward, digits masks like aabbccdd (refer to [mask_8-12.txt](app/word_magic/digits/mask_8-12.txt)), digits cycles, and more.
 * `run_keyboard_walk`: [keyboard-walk](https://github.com/hashcat/kwprocessor) attack.
-* `run_names`: names_ua-ru.txt with [essid.rule](rules/essid.rule) attack.
+* `run_names`: names_ua-ru.txt with best64 attack.

 Check out a running server on a CPU instance: http://85.217.171.57:9111.
 To surf the site, login with the `guest:guest` credentials.
 (Yes, you don't have the permissions to start jobs.
 Contact me if necessary.)